dhth/ting/README.md

 [exit_codes]
 # optional; sound to play for commands with exit code 0
-# if not set, ting will use builtin sound
+# if not set, ting will use built-in sound
 success = "~/sounds/success.wav"
 # optional; sound to play for commands with exit code other than 0
-# if not set, ting will use builtin sound
+# if not set, ting will use built-in sound
 error = "~/sounds/error.wav"

-# these need to be set up if you want to use custom cues as follows
+# these need to be set if you want to use custom cues as follows
 # `ting p build-success`
 # otherwise these are not needed
 [cues]